mscaudill/openseize/paper/paper.md

 Current DSP software packages [@Delorme2004; @Oostenveld2011; @Tadel2011;
 @Gramfort2013; @Cole2019] make two critical assumptions.
 First, that the signals to be analyzed are addressable to virtual memory.
 Second, that the values returned from a DSP process, such as filtering, and all subsequent processes are likewise addressable to memory.
 Advances in recording technologies over the past decade are degrading these assumptions.
 Indeed, thin-film electronics innovations allow for the deposition of a large number of electrode contacts onto a single recording device that can be left implanted for months [@Thongpang2011].
-These high-channel count and long-duration recordings pose a serious challenge to imperatively programmed DSP software in which data is stored as it passes through and between functions within a program.
+These high-channel count long-duration recordings pose a serious challenge to imperatively programmed DSP software in which data is stored as it passes through and between functions within a program.

-Openseize takes a declarative (functional) programming approach that allows for constant and tuneable memory overhead.
+Openseize takes a declarative programming approach that allows for constant and tuneable memory overhead.
 Specifically, this approach shuttles iterables (called producers) rather than data between the functions within a program.
-These memory-efficient producers generate on-the-fly fragments of EEG or processed data.
-Importantly, producers can be composed into sophisticated  DSP pipelines (\autoref{fig:pipeline}) that yield processed arrays lazily during an iteration protocol such as a for-loop.
+These memory-efficient producers generate on-the-fly fragments of processed data.
+Importantly, all of Openseize's functions and methods accept and return producers.
+This feature allows for the composition of DSP functions into iterative processing pipelines (\autoref{fig:pipeline}) that yield processed data lazily during an iteration protocal such as a for-loop.

 ![Example DSP pipeline for computing the power spectrum of a large EEG dataset.
 Each DSP process in the pipeline receives and returns a producer